19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (a) the Agency may, by notice in writing, impose on the PPF Scheme member such late payment fee as the Agency may by Rules determine; and

-(b) the PPF Scheme member shall pay to the Agency the late payment fee together with the unpaid levy or additional levy, as the case may be, on or before the date of payment specified in the notice under paragraph (a).
+(b) the PPF Scheme member shall pay to the Agency such late payment fee together with the unpaid levy or additional levy, as the case may be, on or before the date of payment specified in the notice under paragraph (a).

 (3) The late payment fee referred to in subsection (2) shall not exceed the amount of levy or additional levy, as the case may be, owing by the PPF Scheme member.